IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 -- HTML + CSS + JS: base of a frontend

--- TailwindCSS: open-source CSS framework used to style each element by mixing and matching, by using that we can adopt the app for different devices
+-- TailwindCSS: open-source CSS framework used to add styles to HTML elements that helps to adapt the app for different devices

 -- Mediapipe: Open-Source ML Tool that allow us to determine coordinates of a human body, and then use it for the app purposes